MohammedAshraf19/Book-App/README.md

 - 🔍 **Search for Books**: Users can search for any book they want.
 - 📖 **Read Books**: The app provides links to the book PDFs on the web.
 - 👤 **User Profiles**: Each user has their own profile.
-- 📝 **Author Info**: View author details for each book.
+- 📝 **Book Details**: When a user selects a book, detailed information such as the author, title, and rating is displayed.
-- 📚 **Similar Books**: Get suggestions for similar books based on the user’s choice.
+- 📚 **Suggested Books**: Get suggestions for similar books based on the user’s choice.

 ## Technologies_Used
 - **Flutter**: Front-end framework used to build the app.